wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

 First we work backwards, leveraging the outcome of Robert's work to make sure that it's not vaporware:

-### &nbsp; &nbsp; &nbsp; Production usage: the buzz phrase
+### &nbsp; &nbsp; &nbsp; &nbsp; Production usage: the buzz phrase

-1. Manually use an internet browser to visit the web page generated from within Heroku (under Robert's account) at
+1. Manually use an internet browser to visit the web page generated from within Heroku (under Robert's account):

    <pre><a target="_blank" href="https://fathomless-inlet-53225.herokuapp.com/">https://fathomless-inlet-53225.herokuapp.com</a></pre>

-   You should see a random phrase generated, such as:
+   If the site is still alive, you should see a random phrase generated, such as:

-   "Complete Continuous Improvement Enormously Boosts Continuous Integration"
+   <strong>"Complete Continuous Improvement Enormously Boosts Continuous Integration"</strong>

+   Below is a break-down of each sub-phrase above:

-   "Complete" is an adjective that also include<br />'modern', 'self-service', 'integrated', 'end-to-end'
+   "Complete" is an <strong>adjective</strong> that also include<br />'modern', 'self-service', 'integrated', 'end-to-end'

-   "Continuous Improvement" is a buzz word that also include<br />'continuous testing', 'continuous integration', 'continuous deployment', 'devops'
+   "Continuous Improvement" is a <strong>buzz word</strong> that also include<br />'continuous testing', 'continuous integration', 'continuous deployment', 'devops'

-   "Enormously" is an adverb that also include<br />'remarkably', 'substantially', 'significantly', 'seriously'
+   "Enormously" is an <strong>adverb</strong> that also include<br />'remarkably', 'substantially', 'significantly', 'seriously'

-   "Boosts" is a verb that also include<br />'accelerates', 'improves', 'enhances', 'revamps'
+   "Boosts" is a <strong>verb</strong> that also include<br />'accelerates', 'improves', 'enhances', 'revamps'

    "Continuous Integration" is another buzz word